mapcode-foundation/mapcode-cpp/README.md

 	#define mapcode_cversion "1.2xxx"
 where "xxx" states the geographical limitation.

-A real-life example, the 'mapcode' codec tool: example/
+A Real-Life Example, The 'mapcode' Codec Tool: `example/`
 ====

 The directory 'example' contains a Mapcode encoding/decoding utility, as an example